Distributions Part II: What can we do with distributions?

 Addition

-- Add $f$ and $g$ as functions, then turn the result into a distribution, i.e. $T_{f + g}$.
+1. Add ff and gg as functions, then turn the result into a distribution, i.e. Tf+gT_{f + g}.

-- Turn $f$ and $g$ into distributions, then add them as distributions, i.e. $T_f + T_g$.
+2. Turn ff and gg into distributions, then add them as distributions, i.e. Tf+TgT_f + T_g.

 We really, really want 1. and 2. to be equivalent!
-This is a good example of how definitions in math can be good or bad: in principle, we’re free to define addition of distributions however we want—but if our definition doesn’t generalize the definition we already use for classical functions, then it will be really hard to work with and probably just not useful.
+This is a good example of how definitions in math can be good or bad: in principle, we’re free to define addition of distributions however we want---but if our definition doesn’t generalize the definition we already use for classical functions, then it will be really hard to work with and probably just not useful.

-Luckily, it’s easy to check that our definition is a good one: we have $$\begin{aligned} \langle T_{f + g}, \varphi\rangle &= \int_U (f + g)\varphi d\lambda^n\\ &= \int_U f\varphi d\lambda^n + \int_U g\varphi d\lambda^n\\ &= \langle T_f, \varphi \rangle + \langle T_g, \varphi\rangle\\ &= \langle T_f + T_g, \varphi\rangle. \end{aligned}$$ This implies that $T_{f + g} = T_f + T_g$ (since distributions are themselves just functions, and if two functions are equal on all inputs, they’re the same).
+Tf+g,φ=U(f+g)φdλn=Ufφdλn+Ugφdλn=Tf,φ+Tg,φ=Tf+Tg,φ.\begin{aligned} \langle T_{f + g}, \varphi\rangle &= \int_U (f + g)\varphi d\lambda^n\\\\ &= \int_U f\varphi d\lambda^n + \int_U g\varphi d\lambda^n\\\\ &= \langle T_f, \varphi \rangle + \langle T_g, \varphi\rangle\\\\ &= \langle T_f + T_g, \varphi\rangle. \end{aligned}

 Derivatives